 Lake Kerkini National Park

-Lake Kerkini National Park is Greece’s second largest lake and one of Europe’s most impressive wetlands.
-Located near the border of Bulgaria, it’s a breathtaking setting for bird watching.
-Thousands of birds like flamingos, pelicans and ibis congregate at Lake Kerkini during their migrations.
-It’s the bird watching equivalent of viewing diverse wildlife in the Serengeti of Tanzania.
+Lake Kerkini National Park protects Greece’s second largest lake and is one of Europe’s most impressive wetlands.
+Located in northern Greece near the border with Bulgaria, it’s a breathtaking setting for bird watching.
+Thousands of birds like flamingos, pelicans, cormorants and ibis congregate along Lake Kerkini during their migrations.
+It’s the bird watching equivalent of viewing diverse wildlife along the vast plains of the Serengeti in Tanzania.

 Agistro Trout Farm